Photographs: Jeyhoun Allebaugh

 Elyse Lightman Samuels, Communications & Learning Officer

 Elyse Lightman Samuels joined Unbound as Communications, Learning, and Special Projects Officer in April 2014.
 She previously worked in communications, qualitative data analysis, and external relations at EngenderHealth and American Jewish World Service.
-Elyse has spent extensive time working in Cambodia as a founding member and Trustee of the Harpswell Foundation, whose mission is to empower a new generation of women leaders.
-She is also a founder of PEN Cambodia.
+Elyse has spent extensive time working in Cambodia as a founding member and Trustee of the Harpswell Foundation, whose mission is to empower a new generation of women leaders; she is also a founder of PEN Cambodia.
 She recently joined the Board of Directors of the international women's human rights organization, MADRE.
 Elyse earned an MFA in Creative Nonfiction Writing from Columbia University's School of the Arts, where she told the stories of the Cham Muslim ethnic minority in Cambodia seeking to preserve its traditions and survive in a rapidly changing society; and she earned a MPA in International Nonprofit Management and Public Policy at New York University’s Wagner School of Public Service, where her Capstone focused on skills training and certification for migrant workers.
 Elyse received a BA from Brown University.
 She lives in Brooklyn, New York with her husband and daughter.